celery/celery/docs/django/first-steps-with-django.rst

 In rare cases where you want to trigger a task without waiting, the existing :meth:`~celery.app.task.Task.delay` API is still available.

+One key difference compared to the ``delay`` method, is that ``delay_on_commit`` will NOT return the task ID back to the caller.
+The task is not sent to the broken when you call the method, only when the Django transaction finishes.
+If you need the task ID, best to stick to :meth:`~celery.app.task.Task.delay`.

 This task class should be used automatically if you've follow the setup steps above.
 However, if your app :ref:`uses a custom task base class <task-custom-classes>`, you'll need inherit from :class:`~celery.contrib.django.task.DjangoTask` instead of